Canepro/rocketchat-k8s-deployment/docs/TROUBLESHOOTING_GUIDE.md

 **Impact:** This issue prevented comprehensive monitoring dashboard deployment, affecting visibility into Kubernetes workload health and desired vs actual state monitoring.

+### **Update: Prometheus Alerts & Rocket.Chat Webhook (September 23, 2025)**
+- Lint PrometheusRule CRDs by piping just the  into promtool: Checking /dev/stdin
+  SUCCESS: 25 rules found.
+- Apply the refreshed rule set: prometheusrule.monitoring.coreos.com/rocketchat-alerts unchanged, then tail the Prometheus Operator for a successful reconciliation.
+- Recreate the AlertmanagerConfig with the Rocket.Chat webhook: alertmanagerconfig.monitoring.coreos.com "rocketchat-alertmanager-config" deleted alertmanagerconfig.monitoring.coreos.com/rocketchat-alertmanager-config created.
+- If server-side apply conflicts on  or , delete the object first or rerun with .
+- Watch  and the Alertmanager pod logs to confirm the reload completes without errors.

 ### **Issue: Alerting Configuration Problems**

 **Symptoms:**